Last Updated on October 26, 2023 by Sorin Petroj

 The 1-Star table tennis balls from STIGA feature the official ITTF standard size and weight, and they come in packs of 38 in either orange or white.
 STIGA 1-Star is best for recreational play and training purposes.

-The balls received mixed reviews from testers, some of whom found slight variations in weight from ball to ball in the same batch, but most users were thrilled by the bounce and spin of these balls.
+The training balls received mixed reviews from testers, some of whom found slight variations in weight from ball to ball in the same batch, but most users were thrilled by the bounce and spin of these balls.
 Many testers mentioned that they performed well in casual play.

 - 1-star table tennis ball with standard size and weight as approved by the ITTF